 1) Open MOBILedit Forensic Express and click "Start"

-see that on your phone Forensic Connector screen will show up.
+2) Plug your phone to USB.
+You will see that on your phone Forensic Connector screen will show up.
 MOBILedit will then find the connected phone.

 Shows the phone type currently connected